kudu-dynamics/blaze-ui/README.md

 $ docker-compose up
 ```

-## Installing Blaze in BinaryNinja
+## Installing Blaze in Binary Ninja

 1. After starting the wheel server (which also functions as a BinaryNinja plugin repository), open BinaryNinja and edit these settings (`Edit > Preferences > Settings` or `Ctrl-,`):
    - `Plugin Manager > Unofficial 3rd Party Plugin Repository Display Name` can be set to anything.
 Example: `localhost`